For people living in Thailand

 Read the signs, menus, and forms around you — in about 8 weeks.

-A structured course that takes you from "I can't read any of this" to decoding real Thai script.
+A structured course that takes you from "I can't read any of this" to reading real Thai script.
 Every character comes with a mnemonic, audio, and the rule behind it.
-The first three phases are free — no card, no timer, no expiry.
+The first three modules are free — no card, no timer, no expiry.

 Read Thai teach card for ก — shows the glyph, the keyword ไก่ (chicken), 'Sound: k', the mnemonic, a Mid-class badge, and two audio buttons